 When should I see a doctor about chest congestion?

 First, people will try out the usual home remedies to clear up congestion by themselves.
-This is recommended so that before you see a doctor, you can mention the different remedies you’ve tried.
+Various home remedies are recommended before seeing a doctor.
+If the congestion gets worse, you can see your doctor.
+Just make sure to take note and tell the doctor about the home remedies you’ve tried to alleviate the disease.

 However, congestion in the chest can be serious.
 People often tend to ignore chest congestion as a symptom of the flu or common cold.
 If that is the case, by taking anti-flu medication and fluids, your congestion should be cleared up within 4-5 days.
 If the congestion lasts more than a week, it is advisable to visit a doctor.
 That way, the root cause of the congestion can be found out.